Di

 D

-When Eli pulls Cameron onto the crane, Eli's arm wraps around him and stays wrapped around him for [...]
+When Eli pulls Cameron onto the crane, Eli's arm wraps around him and stays wrapped around him for t [...]

 D